tushar-sharma/tushar-sharma.github.io/_posts/2021-12-13-lost-friends.md

 My walk is not straight,<br>
 Often I stray from the path,<br>
 Lost in thoughts of wilderness,<br>
-Caged in the civilization of life.<!-- truncate_here -->
+Caged in the civilization of life.

+Today I walked a little further,<br>
+Few more steps than yesterday,<br>
+For the people that I have met,<br>
+Mostly I have lost them in the way.<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %} </p>